remblock/REMChain-BP-Monitor/README.md

 # REMChain-BP-Monitor

 #### This script monitors to see whether a producer has produced blocks within a specified period, it can also be used to monitor for any missed swap or oracle actions.
 Additionally, it can check for a remcli response and check the usage of the server RAM & Disk space.
-In the event the script detects an issue, a notifcation will be sent via telegram.
+In the event the script detects an issue, a notification will be sent via telegram.

 ***